-- Your variables must be set together as either a Binary – Multi or Numeric – Multi, as applicable.
+- Your variables must be set together as either a Binary – Multi or Numeric – Multi.

-- All questions you wish to choose between have the same number of variables (answer codes).
+- The questions you wish to choose between must have the same number of variables (answer codes).

-- The variable labels should be applicable for all questions, as these can't dynamically change.
+- The same variable labels must be applicable for all questions, as these can't change dynamically.

 Method 1 - chose between questions with the same number of variables

-When the requirements for this method are met, you can follow the same process as you would when using a single-response question, creating one new dynamic variable for each variable in the variable sets.
+When the requirements for this method are met, you can follow the same process as you would when using a single-response question.
+See: How to Dynamically Change a Question Based on a Control Box.

 Method 2 - other variables

-When the number of variables and/or variable labels are different between the questions you wish to dynamically change using a control box, it is better to substitute the tables instead of questions.
+When the number of variables and/or variable labels are different between the questions you wish to dynamically change using a control box, it is better to switch between tables instead of questions.

 - Go to the Anything menu, and select Page Design > Control > Combo Box (Drop-down).

-- With the control selected go to the object inspector > Control > Item List and input the variable set labels you wish to appear in the list (e.g., Gender; Age; Income).
-All items in the list should be separated by a semi-colon (;).
+- With the control selected go to the object inspector > Control > Item List and input the variable set labels you wish to appear in the list (e.g., Gender; Age; Income), separating all items in the list with a semi-colon (;).